Caching

 When rendering documents with embedded computations becomes time-consuming, you may want to consider adding an execution cache, which will store the results of cell executions so they aren’t re-executed with every document render.

-Quarto integrates with the Jupyter Cache and Knitr Cache to to cache time consuming code chunks.
+Quarto integrates with the Jupyter Cache and Knitr Cache to cache time consuming code chunks.
 These two caching facilities distinct capabilities, and we’ll cover each in detail below.

 Jupyter Cache